axelv/axelv.github.io/_posts/2023-12-21-manual-upgrade-to-pydantic-v2.md

    This change was acceptable as we always specify the resource type through custom models.

-Loading times were reduced to 5 seconds, a significant improvement.
+Loading times were reduced to _5 seconds_, a significant improvement.
 However, it's still not ideal.
 Since we only use a subset of models in each service, we could split the models into separate files.
 But this is a topic for another time.

 ## What's next?

 The manual migration revealed pain points that need addressing.
 Some improvements befor migrating the `fhir-py-types` library include

-1. Splitting models into separate files to reduce loading and build time, making maintenance more manageable.
+1. _Splitting models into separate files_ to reduce loading and build time, making maintenance more manageable.
 The assumption here is that each service only needs a subset of models.

-2. Specifying model config in the BaseModel to avoid repeating the migration for each resource type.
+2. Specifying _model config in the BaseModel_ to avoid repeating the migration for each resource type.

 [1]: https://www.hl7.org/fhir/ "Fast Healthcare Interoperability Resources"
 [2]: https://tiro.health "Tiro.health"